Megha-Tropiques (Meteorological LEO Observations in the Intertropical Zone)

-ADCS (Argos Data Collection System):
+ADCS (Argos Data Collection System)

 ADCS is provided by CNES (under study).
 Further information will be provided when available.

-The ground segment elements for Megha-Tropiques include the SCC (Spacecraft Control Center) at ISTRAC (ISRO Telemetry, Tracking and Command Network), Bangalore, for payload data reception, data processing and data dissemination to CNES, France and MOSDAC (Meteorology & Oceanography Satellite Data Center) at ISRO/SAC (ISRO Space Applications Center), Ahmedabad (India), and development of spacecraft health monitoring software, flight dynamics software and mission management at ISAC (ISRO Satellite Center), Bangalore.
+The ground segment elements for Megha-Tropiques included the SCC (Spacecraft Control Center) at ISTRAC (ISRO Telemetry, Tracking and Command Network), Bangalore, for payload data reception, data processing and data dissemination to CNES, France and MOSDAC (Meteorology & Oceanography Satellite Data Center) at ISRO/SAC (ISRO Space Applications Center), Ahmedabad (India), and development of spacecraft health monitoring software, flight dynamics software and mission management at ISAC (ISRO Satellite Center), Bangalore.